GDClouders/ResourceCenter/camila.md

 ## A Symbol with a Soul

-The GDSClouders logo, with Camila as the star, is an excellent example of how an image can hold a deep meaning and an entire company philosophy.
+The GDClouders logo, with Camila as the star, is an excellent example of how an image can hold a deep meaning and an entire company philosophy.
 The use of the shrimp is no accident; it's an intelligent and fitting metaphor for the identity and services we provide.